levibotelho/spoon-standalone/README.md

 # Spoon.Standalone

+## Deprecation notice

+Google now supports crawling of web applications that use JavaScript to present their content, and has [deprecated](https://webmasters.googleblog.com/2015/10/deprecating-our-ajax-crawling-scheme.html) the escaped fragment Ajax crawling scheme that Spoon was designed to take advantage of.
+As such, this library is no longer needed, and no longer maintained.

+## Overview

 Spoon Standalone is an alternative solution to Spoon, built to work in cases where it is not possible to launch a separate process to crawl your site.
 Azure Web Sites are a good example of this.

 ## How does it work?